AS PRINCIPAL RESEARCHER

 3) Is flow control in a space-constrained drainage network effective?
 A performance assessment for combined sewer overflow reduction

 [Worked on this topic and supervised an exchange PhD researcher, Ms. Wenqi Wang, from Nanjing Univ., China.
 In collaboration with Dr. Joao Leitao.
-Manuscript in production for Environmental Research.]
+Work recently published in Environmental Research.]

 Recurring combined sewer overflows (CSOs) can have a significant impact on the ecological condition of receiving water bodies.
 There are several structural measures, like adding retention basins and switching to low impact development solutions, that have been proposed to reduce the number of sewage overflows.
 Besides, several flow control strategies have been discussed in scientific literature that take advantage of the space within urban drainage networks, which is assumed to be adequate, for temporary storage.
 The adequacy of such storage space, however, is not a universally valid assumption as a large fraction of drainage networks frequently operate close to their design discharge.
 In this paper, we investigate the efficacy of flow control for a space-constrained drainage network.
 We employ a low-cost, heuristic real time control strategy with the use of flow control devices (FCDs) and available in-sewer space to reduce the magnitude of CSOs.
 We consider the long-term performance of the proposed control strategy and discuss the effect of FCD location on CSO reduction.
 Our results are based on over 300 rainfall-event simulations.